Returning to In-Person Troop Meetings and Activities Interim COVID-19 Guidance for Volunteer

 Troop Meetings in the home.

-Girl Scouts of the USA (GSUSA) strongly suggests no meetings in the home out of concern that there would be greater risk of exposure to other family members.
+GSUSA strongly suggests no meetings in the home out of concern that there would be greater risk of exposure to other family members.
 The recommendation is to stay away from in-home meetings for the time being.

 Troop Meeting Size.